mrfdev/CMI/Resources/FAQ/cmi-running-1.17.0.md

-# FAQ - Running CMI on Spigot / Paper 1.17.0
+# FAQ - Running CMI on Spigot / Paper 1.17.1

 Zrips Discord @ https://discord.gg/dDMamN4

-This page should help explain what I personally think is the way to run CMI 9 on Spigot-, and Paper 1.17.
+This page should help explain what I personally think is the way to run CMI 9 on Spigot-, and Paper 1.17.1.

 <img width="443" alt="paper-1 17 0-cmi-9 0 0 5-cmilib-1 0 2 6" src="https://user-images.githubusercontent.com/28841349/124337203-b5212d00-dba1-11eb-8e19-13ff050b01dd.png">

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Note ahead.

-- This is about CMI 9 and Spigot or Paper server version 1.17.0, this is not about 1.16.5.
+- This is about CMI 9 and Spigot or Paper server version 1.17.1, this is not about 1.16.5.
 That's a different document.
-- CMI version 8.8.5.0 is considered the Stable version you can run on a live production environment.
-You can not use this on 1.17, use CMI 9.
-- CMI version 9.0.0.5 is stable enough as an early release for 1.17, if you want to run it live that's fine.
+- CMI version 9.0.0.7 is considered the Stable version you can run on a live production environment.
+It is stable enough for 1.17.1, if you want to run it live that's fine.
 But backup your data and test things first!
-- CMI Lib version 1.0.2.6 or older will automatically download.
+- CMI Lib version 1.0.2.10 or older will automatically download.
 It will replace older CMI Lib jars.
 This is okay.
 - Zrips' libraries and other resources are linked below.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup